unkn0wn-root/resterm/docs/resterm.md

 GET {{base.url}}/projects
 ```

+If you skip `token_url` on a follow-up directive and the cache hasn’t been seeded yet, Resterm will error with `@auth oauth2 requires token_url (include it once per cache_key to seed the cache)`.

 ### Scripting (`@script`)

 Add `# @script pre-request` or `# @script test` followed by lines that start with `>`.